baikauskaite/disassembler-8086/README.md

 	tasm disasm
 	tlink disasm

-To run the program an input file with a `.com` suffix should be given:
+Run the program with an input file which has a `.com` suffix:

 	disasm [input_file.com]

 The program will disassemble the instructions in your given `input_file.com` and produce a `res.txt` containing the disassembled instructions.

+__This program has been written as an optional project during the first semester of the Software Engineering degree in Vilnius University.__